gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ### 3-Team 20-Question Quiz

-There will be 20 numeric questions in a quiz.
+There will be 20 numeric questions in a quiz, excluding any overtime questions.

 A toss-up question is the result of an error by 1 team.
 The 2 remaining teams will have the opportunity to jump, but the team making the error is ineligible for that question.
 If question 1 to 15 is erred, the next question number will be a toss-up question.
 If question 16-20 is erred, and if 3 teams were participating on 16, the toss-up question will be question 16A.

-Regarding bonus Questions:
+Regarding bonus questions:

 - If toss-up question 2 through 15 is erred, then the next question number is a bonus question
 - If question 16 is a toss-up question and is erred, 16A is a bonus question